bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 versions of Debian will have a "wsdd2" package natively available for installation.

-## Optional - Make samba discoverable by Mac Finder
+## Optional - Make samba discoverable by Apple Mac Finder
 The Apple Macintosh series of devices uses the "Bonjour" service discovery protocol to automatically discover network resources.
 The open source "avahi" tool can be installed on the NAS to advertise the